- North Allegheny School District

 Credit 1.0

 Criteria for Selection - NoneDeveloping life skills in a changing world is very important, yet often overlooked.
-The more prepared students are to handle the everyday stress of becoming an adult, the more successful they will be.
-It is never too early to start to develop these skills, and in this unique business course offering, students will gain this valuable experience.
-Some course topics include career exploration and advancement, resume writing, interviewing skills, time management, banking, money management, and more.
-These skills will be explored in-depth to give students a clear understanding of what lies ahead.
-Communications skills and the secrets to developing strong personal relationships will be addressed with students as well.
-Students will have the opportunity to participate in job shadowing experience relating to their career interest.
+The more prepared students are to handle the daily stresses of becoming an adult, the more successful they will become.
+In Career Development, students gain practical experience through topics including: career exploration and advancement, resume writing, interviewing skills, time and money management, banking, apartment pursuits, and more.
+These skills will be explored in-depth and give students an understanding of future needs.
+The importance of effective communication skills in developing positive personal and career-related relationships will be addressed.
+Students will have the opportunity to participate in a job shadowing experience related to their career interest.

 -